blepping/ComfyUI-sonar/README.md

 can be used to override configuration settings for other samplers, including the noise type.
 For example, you could force `euler_ancestral` to use a different noise type.
 It's also possible to override other settings like `s_noise`, etc. *Note*: The wrapper inspects the sampling function's arguments to see what it supports, so you should connect the sampler directly to this rather than having other nodes (like a different sampler wrapper) in between.

-**Note**: If you are using this with Sonar samplers, make sure you set the noise type in the sampler to `gaussian` as the Sonar samplers only allow overriding noise types in that case.

 ### `SonarCustomNoise`

 See the [Noise](#noise) section below for information on noise types.